Generic Long-Range Order-Parameter Correlations in Metallic Quantum Magnets: Implications for magnetic transitions

 Now consider the four single-particle energies given by the four values of $\lambda$.
 At $h=0$ they are given by $\xi_{\bm k}$, $\xi_{{\bm k}\pm{\bm Q}}$, and their union is identical with the union of the four branches of $E_{\bm k}^{\sigma\alpha}$ in Eq.~(\ref{eq:3.27b}).
 For small $h\neq 0$ we obtain corrections of $O(h^2)$, \bse \bea E^{(1)}_{\bm k} &=& \xi_{\bm k} + h^2/(\xi_{\bm k}-\xi_{{\bm k}+{\bm Q}}) + O(h^4)\ , \\ E^{(2)}_{\bm k} &=& \xi_{{\bm k}+{\bm Q}} - h^2/(\xi_{\bm k}-\xi_{{\bm k}+{\bm Q}}) + O(h^4)\ ,\quad \\ E^{(3)}_{\bm k} &=& E^{(2)}_{{\bm k}-{\bm Q}}\ , \\ E^{(4)}_{\bm k} &=& E^{(1)}_{{\bm k}-{\bm Q}}\ . \eea \ese We see that in zero field $E_{{\bm k}+{\bm Q}}^{(1)}$ and $E_{\bm k}^{(2)}$ are degenerate, and so are $E_{{\bm k}-{\bm Q}}^{(3)}$ and $E_{\bm k}^{(4)}$.
 The expansion in powers of $h^2$ breaks down in parts of momentum space, but it suffices to demonstrate that a nonzero field lifts these degeneracies.

 All of this is consistent with the results in Sec.~\ref{subsec:III.B} which did not rely on an expansion in powers of the field.
 The method used above, which is simpler but less complete than the closed-form solution in Sec.~\ref{subsec:III.B}, also works for the spin-wave case, as we will now demonstrate.
+The quantitative considerations regarding the size of $\vF Q$ from the end of Sec.~\ref{subsec:III.B} apply equally to helimagnets, magnetic smectics, and antiferromagnets.